wolfSSL/documentation/wolfBoot/src/chapter02.md

 If the `NO_XIP=1` makefile option is present, `PART_BOOT_EXT` is assumed too, as no execute-in-place is available on the system.
 This is typically the case of MMU system (e.g. Cortex-A) where the operating system image(s) are position-independent ELF images stored in a non-executable non-volatile memory, and must be copied in RAM to boot after verification.

 When external memory is used, the HAL API must be extended to define methods to access the custom memory.
 Refer to the [HAL](chapter04.md#hardware-abstraction-layer) chapter for the description of the `ext_flash_*` API.

+The `EXT_FLASH` option can also be used if the target device requires special handling for flash reads (e.g. word size requirements or other restrictions), regardless of whether the flash is internal or external.

+Note that the `EXT_FLASH` option is incompatible with the `NVM_FLASH_WRITEONCE` option.
+Targets that need both these options must implement the sector-based read-modify-erase-write sequence at the HAL layer.

+For an example of using `EXT_FLASH` to bypass read restrictions, (in this case, the inability to read from erased flash due to ECC errors) on a platform with write-once flash, see the infineon tricore port(`hal/aurix_tc3xx.c`).

 #### SPI devices